Why I chose to pursue a career in medicine:

 What I do when I'm not seeing patients:

 I love spending time with my family when I am not at work.
 My family is the most important thing to me and I cherish the time we have together.
 We love cooking together and binge-watching good shows on the weekends.
-Having a toddler running around always keeps us on our toes and entertained.
+Having children running around always keeps us on our toes and entertained.
 We also enjoy road trips and the moments when we can just be silly and laugh until it hurts.

 Ratings and comments display for WellSpan Medical Group employed physicians who have a minimum of 30 completed patient surveys.